shaundai/shaundaiblog/content/blog/current-company-career-switch/index.md

 tags:
 ---

-Last month (Sept 2020), I accepted an offer as a Junior Software Engineer at my current company, [SalesLoft](https://www.salesloft.com).
 In July 2019, I’d committed to *really* learning JavaScript with the intention of eventually building enough skills to make a career switch.
-At the time, I had no plans to leave the company, and what made my switch
+A little over a year later, I accepted an offer as a Junior UI Engineer at my [current company](https://www.salesloft.com).
+When I first started at SalesLoft, I had 11 successful years of experience in sales and 0 years of professional experience as a developer.
+I wasn't sure that making a career switch to engineering was possible or even was something that I wanted to do.
+However,

 SalesLoft is a software company based out of Atlanta, GA.
 Some things that made my current company a good fit for my first software engineering job: